Return to Index

 - Be aware of your adolescent’s stage of cognitive development.
 You cannot talk to your 12-year-old the same way you would talk to an 18-year-old.

-- While you want to give your adolescent the freedom he earns through responsible behavior, there may be times when you must intervene, such as when he is acting in a self-destructive manner.
-However, before you intervene, assess how self-destructive his behavior is and respond accordingly.
+- While you want to give your adolescent the freedom he or she earns through responsible behavior, there may be times when you must intervene, such as when he or she is acting in a self-destructive manner.
+However, before you intervene, assess how self-destructive the behavior is and respond accordingly.
 For example, if you discovered that your child had been binge drinking at a Christmas party, a more intense intervention would be warranted than if the child had simply eaten a few extra goodies.

 What Else Can You Do?

 - Talk to a diabetes educator about meal planning and adjusting insulin.
-Try to schedule an appointment right before the holidays, and if your child is old enough to understand, take her with you.
+Try to schedule an appointment right before the holidays, and if your child is old enough to understand, take your child with you.
 Make a special, fun day of it.

 - Help your child to maintain consistent mealtimes.

 - Use less sugar or use sugar substitutes when preparing cakes, cookies, and fruit breads.

 - If you are entertaining family and friends, offer a wide variety of food choices, including many that your child can eat so that he or she will not feel so limited.

 - Make sure the holidays involve plenty of fun activities that do not revolve around food.

 The holidays can be a challenging time for children with diabetes.
 But with a little planning and creativity, they will have visions of sugar-free plums dancing in their heads!